What’s an Empty Pew Got to do with You?

 Submission is living your life under the will of God.
 It involves forcefully putting your will under something outside of yourself.
 It requires that you deliberately do the opposite of what you would naturally do.

 Our boldness and courage to witness is diminished by our lack of submission to God.
 Because we’ve submitted to our own will and complacency for so long, we find it difficult to act outside of ourselves.
-As we submit ourselves to God, He gives us the ability and power to obey His commands.
+As we submit ourselves to God (James 4:7), He gives us the ability and power to obey His commands.

 This requirement involves giving up your convenience for the sake of someone else.
-Come on, Team, Jesus did it for us!
+Come on, Teammates, Jesus did it for us!

 While I am not suggesting that you literally give your life for others, I am saying that it requires that you be willing to give of yourself, especially in instances when you don’t feel like it.